The new Teacher Education Assistance for College and Higher Education (TEACH) Grant

-Program that provides up to $3,760 per year ($3712 for TEACH Grants first disbursed after 10/1/2013) in grants for graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
+Program that provides up to $3,964 per year ($3,708 for TEACH Grants first disbursed after 10/1/2014) in grants for graduate and undergraduate students who intend to teach full-time in high-need subject areas for at least four years at schools that serve students from low-income families.
 Students may receive up to $16,000 for undergraduate study and up to $ 8,000 for

 If you fail to complete the four-year teaching obligation you will have to repay the